Life Together Covenant

 - Respect for the Property of Others: Members of the community are expected to respect the property of others, including University property, private property on and off campus, and public property.
 The intellectual property of others is also to be respected.

 - Policies and Procedures: Compliance with day-to-day policies and procedures of the community is expected from members.
-These routine items are listed in the Student Life Handbook, the Administrative and Staff Handbook, and the University catalog.
+These routine items are listed in the Student Life Handbook, the Master Policy Manual, and the University catalog.

 Multicultural Philosophy Statement